Alessio76184/Assesment-test/README.md

 ## 7) Notes for Reviewers
 - The algorithm is linear-time with predictable memory usage.
 - Tests include common paths and edge cases (empty, no duplicates, whitespace).
-- Answers in `Task_Questions.txt` are concise and interview-ready; happy to elaborate with a formal `unittest` suite if needed.
+- Answers in `Task_Questions.txt`, and happy to elaborate later if needed